Performance toolkit

 AddOutputFilterByType DEFLATE application/javascript

-Moreover, a service worker has the ability to intercept and handle network requests, that is to say, to manage a cache of responses.
-That’s the functionality we’re going to use to make our app available offline.
+Moreover, a service worker can intercept and handle network requests, which means it can manage a cache of responses.
+That's the feature we're going to use to make our app available offline.

 A service worker can only work over HTTPS and through localhost.